kddnewton/compiling-ruby/README.md

 ## Preprocessors

 The above implementation works well and accomplishes the stated goals of the issue.
 However, there are other possibilities that this new functionality has enabled.
 After the source is read but before it is compiled, the contents can be preprocessed in any way you want.

-For example, we can implement Elixir-like sigils like so:
+### Modifying as text

+As an example, we can modify the text in place without knowledge of the lexical context, as in Elixir-like sigils:

 ```ruby
 contents = File.read(source_path)